-Whatever course format you choose, make sure that you prioritise ease of navigation for learners and reduce extraneous cognitive load whenever possible.
-We want our learners to focus on course activities, not find themselves frustrated by wondering where to click next.
+Whatever course format you choose, make sure that you prioritize ease of navigation for learners and reduce extraneous cognitive load whenever possible.
+We want our learners focusing on course activities, not finding themselves frustrated by wondering where to click next.

 Some popular course formats are:

 Topics – Typically the default format, Topics organizes your course into sections that learners scroll through as they navigate from the top of the course page to the bottom.
 Topics is typically linear, simple, and good for scaffolding content when used in conjunction with other Moodle features such as restrict access settings (discussed more below).